Shapiro takes oath of office to become 48th Pa. governor | Times Leader

 He’ll take the reins of a sprawling state government — it employs roughly 80,000 employees and handles more than $100 billion a year in state and federal money — that has billions in reserve and a stronger-than-usual economy for the slow-growing state.

-But he also is moving across the street from the attorney general’s office to the executive suite in the Capitol at a time when the House of Representatives is and Republican lawmakers are aiming to to enact regulations.
+But he also is moving across the street from the attorney general’s office to the executive suite in the Capitol at a time when the House of Representatives is paralyzed by a partisan fight for control and Republican lawmakers are aiming to take away some executive branch leeway to enact regulations.

-Shapiro himself has preached bipartisanship, emphasizing his support from independents and Republicans in the election when he rolled up a powerhouse 15 percentage-point victory over the far-right Republican nominee, .
+Shapiro himself has preached bipartisanship, emphasizing his support from independents and Republicans in the election when he rolled up a powerhouse 15 percentage-point victory over the far-right Republican nominee, state Sen. Doug Mastriano.

-Shapiro benefited from a Democratic electorate inflamed by , and the Supreme Court’s overturning of .
+Shapiro benefited from a Democratic electorate inflamed by the attack on the U.S. Capitol on Jan.
+6, 2021, and the Supreme Court’s overturning of the landmark abortion rights case Roe v.
+Wade.

 In Shapiro, they saw someone who would protect abortion rights with his veto pen and ensure the 2024 presidential election — when Pennsylvania again is expected to be a premier battleground — will be free and fair, and not overturned if the Republican loses.